 In the example below, a 2 must be played.
 To follow the rules, it must be placed before the 4 onto either Pin 1 or 2.

 It is better to place the 2 on the 1-Pin.
 That way, any of three different cards will work for the 2-Pin (a 2, 3, or 4 may then go there.)
 If you place the 2 on the 2-Pin, then only an Ace or another 2 may be placed on the 1-Pin.
 So you've increased your odds by playing the 2 on the 1-Pin.

-Bowling is an original SoliTaire! game designed by Warren Schwader.
-A similar version of the game was included in the Hoyle Solitaire collection in 1988.
-SoliTaire!
-Network's version of Bowling Solitaire has been improved from the original!
+Bowling is an original solitaire game designed by Warren Schwader.
+A similar version of the game was included in the Hoyle Solitaire collection in 1988 (also designed by Warren Schwader.)
+Solitaire Network's version of Bowling Solitaire has been improved from the original!

 Another solitaire game called "Bowling" was created by Sid Sackson in the 1970's.
 It is a completely different game using rules that are not at all similar to Bowling solitaire on Solitaire Network.
 The wikipedia page and other references on the internet do a poor job of differentiating these two very different solitaire games.
 The only things they have in common is that both games are solitaire games and both are bowling themed.